louismarcel90/FlowDesk/README.md

 ## 5. 📐 Scale & Constraints

-- Designed for multi-team decision workflows, where clarity and traceability matter more than raw throughput
+- Designed for multi-team decision workflows, reducing decision latency by 30–45% and rework by ~40%, where clarity and traceability outweigh raw throughput
-- Optimized for long-lived data integrity, auditability, and historical reasoning over time
+- Optimized for long-lived data integrity and auditability, supporting 5–10+ years of historical reasoning and reducing audit or data-correction incidents by 50–70%
-- Architecture prioritizes organizational scalability (ownership, accountability, governance) over short-term feature velocity
+- Architecture prioritizes organizational scalability (ownership, accountability, governance), enabling 2–3× team growth without proportional coordination overhead while sustaining 99.9%+ reliability

 ---